Sotera/correlation-approximation/README.md

 ---------------------------

 1. Build the project with gradle
-> 'gradle clean dist'
+> gradle clean dist

 2. Run the training phase to pre-process the input vectors and cache the generated projects and centroids
 > './training.sh example/training.properties'

 4. Run the bulk mode to correlate every vector against every other vector in the system.
-> './run_bulk.sh example/run.properties'
+> ./run_bulk.sh example/run.properties

 5. Results are stored in the 'output' folder

 6. You can also run the interactive example
-> './run_interactive /example/run.properites'
+> ./run_interactive example/run.properites

 7. To remove any cached centroids / projects clean the local directory
-> './clean.sh'
+> ./clean.sh